bsrvasulu/patternRecognitionCNNModel/README.md

 # Pattern Recognition CNN Model
-Many Hi-Tech or semi conductor industry classifying defects patterns and as well as location of defects are important to identify which resource/equipment causing these defects.
-Keeping this in mind Patteren recognition CNN models classify different shapes and as well as predicts where these shapes occurred.
+Many Hi-Tech or semiconductor industry classifying defects patterns and as well as location of defects are important to identify which resource/equipment causing these defects.
+Keeping this in mind Pattern recognition CNN models classify different shapes and as well as predicts where these shapes occurred.
 This problem divided into 2 steps.
 * Classify the shapes
 * Predicts the points

 Here is the overall process:
 * Generate synthetic image data of various images

-      Generated 256x256 pixels images of shapes(circle, rectangle/squer, line, and no shape)
+      Generated 256x256 pixels images of shapes (circle, rectangle/square, line, and no shape)
  * Generate numpy array of images and randomize the data (which is very important)

       Shape of the arrays nx256x256x1
-      As we are dealing with dectects color is not important and hence drop other 2 channels and update image array such that cell which has shape pixel turn it to '1' otherwise '0', sothat learning algorithem learn much faster.
+      As we are dealing with detects color is not important and hence drop other 2 channels and update image array such that cell which has shape pixel turn it to '1' otherwise '0', so that learning algorithm learn much faster.
 * Train classification model.
 Here is the classification model network

       _________________________________________________________________